-- The data above reflects statistics provided from law enforcement agencies related to crimes that occurred on the College's Clery Geography. - The University was provided with some crime data from law enforcement agencies for which it cannot be determined whether any of the statistics apply to or include the College's Clery Geography. - Certain law enforcement agencies did not comply with the College's request for crime statistics.
+- The University was provided with some crime data from law enforcement agencies for which it cannot be determined whether any of the statistics apply to or include the College's Clery Geography. - Certain law enforcement agencies did not comply with the College's request for crime statistics.